junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/README.md

 <a href="https://arxiv.org/abs/2111.10480">Chen, Junyu, et al. "TransMorph: Transformer for Unsupervised Medical Image Registration. " arXiv, 2021.</a>

-:exclamation: 12/10/2021 - We are currently testing TransMorph and the baseline models on the IXI dataset for atlas-to-patient registration.
-Once we finish testing, we will make our preprocessed IXI dataset and the pre-trained models publicly available.\
+:exclamation: 12/29/2021 - Our preprocessed IXI dataset and the pre-trained models are publicly available!\
 **<img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"> Check out this page for the pre-trained models on the IXI dataset.
 The preprocessed dataset is also available: [TransMorph on IXI](https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/TransMorph_on_IXI.md)**

 ## TransMorph DIR Variants: